Main Content

 Student Education Experience Questionnaire (SEEQ)

-During the semester you will receive information for completing the Student Education Experience Questionnaire (SEEQ).
+During the semester you will receive information about completing the Student Education Experience Questionnaire (SEEQ).
 Your participation is an opportunity to provide anonymous feedback on your learning experience.
 Your feedback is important because it allows us to understand your experience in this course and make changes to improve the learning experiences of future students.
 Please monitor email and course communications for links and availability dates.

 Additional Software